 - Don’t buy any sealed package that’s torn, has a hole in it, or is coming apart at the seams.

 - Don’t buy any can or package that’s leaking.
 If liquid can drip out, bacteria can get in.

 - Don’t buy refrigerated foods that are past the “use-by” or “sell-by” dates, because these foods may be perishable and may have begun to spoil.

 - Avoid over-the-counter drugs which have expired.
 They may lose their potency or undergo an adverse chemical change after expiration.

 - Recalled items shouldn’t end up at salvage stores, but it’s good to stay check on recent food recalls just in case.

 - If something just doesn’t seem right about a product, ask the store manager if the labels on cans or packages have been changed.
 If so, the new label might not list the right ingredients or lot numbers.
 This is especially important if you have a food allergy or other dietary restriction or if a food has been recalled.

-Finally, if a store appears dirty or you see signs of bug or rodent activity, you probably shouldn’t buy your food there.
+If a store appears dirty or you see signs of bug or rodent activity, you probably shouldn’t buy food there.